ddella/WebSocket/README.md

 - The IP address of the WebSocket server.
 - The TCP port the server listens on.

-I made a workshop on building a simple web server with Nginx and PHP8.
+I made a workshop on building a simple web server based on Alpine Linux with Nginx and PHP8.
 Take a look [here](https://github.com/ddella/PHP8-Nginx).
 The container is only 31Mb.
 This is the command to start the container in a custom network `frontend`.
 The subnet is `172.31.10.0/24`.

 ```command
 docker run --rm -d -p 8080:80 -p 8443:443 --name webserver --hostname webserver --domainname example.com --ip 172.31.10.10 --env TZ='EAST+5EDT,M3.2.0/2,M11.1.0/2' --env TIMEZONE='America/New_York' --network frontend  -v $PWD/www/:/www -v $PWD/logs/:/var/log/nginx php8_nginx